silexlabs/Silex/readme.md

 File

 * group images on the same drive as the html page?
-* export (cleanup html, make zip with .html, .js, .css, all media)?
+* export (cleanup html, make zip with .html, .js, .css, all media)? + host on github or other free hosts?

 ###v2.0.0alpha5